 The assets of a company can refer to money, property, company inventory and others, while liabilities can be represented by any element which represents an expense for a company, such as wages, taxes, rent, loans, utilities.
 When a company prepares this document, it will show these elements and will present only the current situation.
 In order to see the full image of the company, the other financial documents must be prepared also.

-You can request information on the elements of other financial documents from our team of consultants in company registration in Czech Republic, who can help you better understand these papers and who can also represent you in the process of preparing and submitting such papers.
-You can also rely on our team for full auding services.
+You can request information on the elements of other financial documents from our team of accountants in Czech Republic, who can help you better understand these papers and who can also represent you in the process of preparing and submitting such papers.
+You can alsorely on our tax advisor in Czech Republic.

 The following video offers a short presentation on the main accounting services available in Czech Republic:

-For complete information about the accounting services in the Czech Republic, you can contact us.
+For complete information about the accounting in Czech Republic, you can contact us.
 This way, you can benefit from our representation and consultation, lifting up your competitiveness level on the Czech business market.
-Our specialists can also provide you with assistance if you want to open a company in the Czech Republic.
+Our tax advisor in Czech Republic can also provide you with assistance if you want to open a company in the Czech Republic.